Living in the Algarve has long been a popular choice with expats. They favor its warm climate, great beaches, and its

 In short, the Algarve is a good place to live for expats wanting warm weather all year round combined with good food and a low cost of living.

-Arguably its most appealing – and divisive – factor is its British connections.
+Arguably its most appealing – and divisive – factor is its big expat population.
 But there are plenty of other places to consider if this isn’t for you.

 Is the Algarve dangerous?

 The Algarve really isn’t a dangerous place.

 Like many other tourist hotspots, there’s the potential for things like pickpockets and scalpers, but these are unlikely to be a problem if you’re actually a resident in the area.
 Of course, crime rates are lower in less tourism-centred towns.

 The overall crime rate in Algarve is very low.
 While it states crime has increased over the past three years, most types of crime are still only rated low or moderate.